FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 ## Blocking Goals and Policy

 Brave's default settings attempt to protect user privacy by blocking third-party advertising.
 Brave's goal in doing so is not to block the advertisement images themselves, but to block the tracking such advertisements cause.
 In practice, it is difficult-to-impossible to distinguish third-party advertising with third-party tracking, so Brave blocks both.

 In Standard blocking mode (the default), Brave does not apply network-level filter list blocking to first-party requests.
 In Aggressive blocking mode, both third-party and first-party requests are blocked.
 Read more in the [blog post](https://brave.com/privacy-updates/9-web-compat-blocking/).
-Regional adblock lists (read more below) always operate in Aggressive blocking mode, with some exceptions.

 Brave will always attempt to block anti-adblock behavior.

+### Regional Lists

+Default-enabled regional adblock lists operate in Standard blocking mode (i.e. Brave does not apply network-level rules to first-party requests).
+Historically, a lot of default-enabled regional lists operated in Aggressive blocking mode; the intention is to transition them over to Standard mode.
+Optional and custom lists (lists that users opt-in to) always operate in Aggressive blocking mode.

 ### First-party blocking